aniewie/person-api/README.md

 ## Test

-You can run integration tests with Maven command: `./mvnw verify`.
+You can run integration tests with Maven command: `./mvnw verify`